christophenoel/argo-workflows/docs/helm_charts.md

 helm delete [release-name] --namespace [namespace]
 ```

-## Configuration and installation details
+## Helm Configuration Details

 This section details the parameters that need to be adapted for the environment on which Argo Workflows is deployed.

+The following parameters are expected to be provided:
+* artifactRepositoryRef: the default artifact repository must be configured with the endpoint and credentials of the S3 storage of the environment
+* server.ingress: the external domain name must be configured as a Kuberntes Ingress

+Additional parameters are detailed below for advanced configuration but are not expected to be overridden in nominal scenarios.

 ### Artifact Repository Configuration